R-nvim/R.nvim/README.md

 `"tab"`, `"float"` (not implemented yet), and `"no"`.

-The options `openpdf` and `openhtml` were renamed as `open_pdf` and `open_html`, with a minor change in their behavior.
+The options `openpdf` and `openhtml` were renamed as `open_pdf` and `open_html`, with a minor change in how they behave.

 There are two new commands: